HarshalPatil-Repo/AWS-Three-Tier-Web-Architecture-using-Terraform/README.md

 ```
 > this will take 15-20 min
 2. Go to AWS Management Console > EC2 Section > AMI's Section.
 Now delete the created AMI's.
 Also go to the snapshots section and delete snapshots if any.
+3. You can also delete created IAM role by navigating to: IAM > Roles